Timinator2000/Algorithm-X/docs/09-multiplicity/03-generating-solutions.md

 # Quiz Time!

-How many solutions did Algorithm X find?
+??? question "How many solutions did Algorithm X find?"

-??? success "Show answer"
+    <div class="quiz" data-id="multiplicity_quiz1"></div>

-    The correct answer is 4.
+Did you get the result you expected?
+Either way, don’t worry.
 In the next two sections, I will dig deeper into what is happening and discuss how to teach Algorithm X to do better.

 <BR>